selfrefactor/rambda/docs/README.md

 The method works with objects as well.

-Note that unlike Ramda's `map`, here object keys are passed as second argument to `mapFn`.
+Note that unlike Ramda's `map`, here array keys are passed as second argument to `mapFn`.

 ```
 const mapFn = x => x * 2